caganze/caganze.github.io/_pages/about.md

 ---
 # Galactic Dynamics: Gaps in Globular Cluster Stellar Streams

 Cosmological simulations that include dark matter predict the existence of low-mass subhalos.
 These subhalos can perturb thin stellar streams formed by tidal disruption of globular clusters, creating a gap-like feature like those detected in Gaia data (e.g GD-1).
-I predict the dectability of these gaps in nearby galaxis with the Nancy Grace Roman Telescope.
+I predict the dectability of these gaps in nearby galaxies with the Nancy Grace Roman Telescope.
 [Link to talk](https://www.youtube.com/watch?v=maYUxaOCOHA&list=PLWAzLum_3a180ECznso6HvwstZthGSoEZ&index=21&ab_channel=SimonsFoundation)

 <img src="../files/streams.gif" alt="drawing" width="600"/>